rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 {% include image-no-descrip.html url="/media/2015-02-01-essential-js-links/html5-boilerplate.png" %}

 For educational use only.
-You’ll want to cherry-pick the best of this for your production apps: “A professional front-end template for building fast, robust, and adaptable web apps or sites.”<br />
+You’ll want to cherry-pick the best of this for your production apps.
+See [Initializr](http://www.initializr.com): “A professional front-end template for building fast, robust, and adaptable web apps or sites.”<br />
 _A project of [H5BP](https://github.com/h5bp "link to GitHub site") maintained by Mathias Bynens and Hans Christian Reinl. <br />
 189 contributors <span class="octicon octicon-star"></span>star:&nbsp;28,466 <span class="octicon octicon-repo-forked"></span>fork:&nbsp;7,391_